cyberrumor/ammo/README.md

 - Use the `help` command so you don't have to read instructions from here :)
 - Launch the game through steam.
 If you want to use skse, copy skse64_loader.exe to SkyrimSELauncher.exe.

-# How to Manully Install FOMOD
+# Usage with non-obvious mods like FOMODs
 - Download the mod to your ~/Downloads folder.
 - Launch oom and install the mod with `install <download index>`.
 Close oom.
 - check ~/.local/share/oom/Skyrim\ Special\ Edition/mods/your_mod_name